umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 ##How to handle the initial deployment
 A common scenarion seen, is that people try to transfer their entire site in one go, to do the initial deploy.
-This is not recommended, and really just adds unnneeded overhead to your deployment.
+This is not recommended, and really just adds unneeded overhead to your deployment.
 Courier adds a lot of extra data and overhead, because it needs to convert to a format that be transfered and referenced between the 2 sites, it also needs to compare data with this other site and determine which items should transfer, and which should not, finally it all happens over http, which is another bottleneck